IBM/satellite-link-database/README.md

 - Follow the steps in this [link](https://cloud.ibm.com/docs/satellite?topic=openshift-satellite-clusters#satcluster-create-console) to create OpenShift clusters on Satellite from the console.

-- Now you can deploy an application of your choice. - If you dont have any application that require a database, follow the next step.
+- Now you can deploy an application of your choice. - If you don't have any application that require a database, follow the next step.

 #### 6. Send data to PostgreSQL database using the Satellite endpoint